highlight/highlight.io/docs-content/sdk/client.md

 <section className="section">
   <div className="left">
     <h3>H.getSessionURL</h3>
     <p>This method is used to get the Highlight session URL for the current recording session.
 This is useful to use if you'd like to send the session URL to another application.
-See H.getSessionDetails() if you want to get the URL with the current time.
-See [Sentry Integration](../general/7_integrations/sentry-integration.md) for one example use case.</p>
+See H.getSessionDetails() if you want to get the URL with the current time.</p>
     <aside className="parameter">
       <h5>Returns<code>string<string></code></h5>
     </aside>